What is our trading focus?

 What are we watching next?

-Whether the market properly falls apart for a few sessions or gathers itself-many portfolio managers be unsettled by the combination of both bonds and equities selling off at the same time.
-Normally, at least over the last few decades, bonds act as that counterbalance some of the risk when equity market action gets particularly depressed.
+Whether the market properly falls apart for a few sessions or gathers itself-many portfolio managers have to be unsettled by the combination of both bonds and equities selling off at the same time.
+Normally, at least over the last few decades, bonds act as a safe haventhat counterbalance some of the risk when equity market action gets particularly depressed.
 But this time – the treasury market selling off is the direct cause of the equity market’s angst.
 Whether such a development is changing assumption about portfolio risk and triggers a further deleveraging for levered players, risk-parity, and "60-40" style portfolios is a risk worth watching in the near term.

 China PPI (Feb) - as the world’s factory of consumer goods the price index of Chinese producers is a leading indicator for global inflation.
 The latest figure for February is scheduled to be released on Wednesday 10 March with expectations at 1.4% y/y figure up from 0.3% y/y in January, and –3.7% y/y in March 2020 at the low point of the pandemic.